Snow, mud all part of spring consignment sale

 “We just got here a few minutes ago,” said Randy, Kasen’s dad.
 “We usually come over every year.”

-Hopkins, whose family started the event years ago, said overall the day was a success.
+Hopkins, whose family started the event years ago, said the day was an overall success.

 “We had a decent crowd,” said Hopkins on Sunday.
 “Items sold well and we had 450 online bidders so overall it was a good crowd.”